Emphasis

 Orientation

-My graduate training focused on Cognitive Behavioral Therapy.
-As mentioned in my introduction, however, I draw from a variety of orientations in an integrative approach.
 Below are brief descriptions of the most influential to my practice and links to other sites with more information about them:

-(excerpt from EMDRIA website) has helped thousands of clients haunted by abuse histories or recent traumatic events.
+EMDR has helped thousands of clients haunted by abuse histories or recent traumatic events.
 It also benefits people who have not found relief with other therapies and those with chronic conditions or blocked personal and professional performance.
 EMDR® therapy incorporates eye movements or other techniques that stimulate the right and left hemispheres of the brain while focusing on problematic issues, which helps to release and reprocess information trapped in the body-mind.
 As a result, people are freed from disturbing images and body sensations, debilitating emotions and restrictive beliefs.
 Not only does healing occur much more rapidly than in traditional therapy, but some clients also report an experience of joy, openness, and deep connection with others.
 EMDR® seems to be a quantum leap in the human ability to heal trauma and maladaptive beliefs.

-Cognitive-Behavioral Therapy (CBT) stresses the role of thinking in how we feel and what we do.
+CBT stresses the role of thinking in how we feel and what we do.
 It is based on the belief that thoughts, rather than people or events, cause our negative feelings.
 The therapist assists the patient in identifying, testing the reality of, and correcting dysfunctional beliefs underlying his or her thinking.
 The therapist then helps the client modify those thoughts and the behaviors that flow from them.
 CBT is a structured collaboration between therapist and client and often calls for homework assignments.
+CBT increases intellectual understanding of problems and has been clinically proven to help people in a relatively short amount of time with a wide range of issues, including substance abuse, depression and anxiety.

 Solution-Focused Therapy focuses on what clients want to achieve through therapy rather than on the problem(s) that made them seek help.
 The approach does not focus on the past, but instead, focuses on the present and future.